How to Crop & Re-size Photos for Your Farm Website & Emails

 If you’re cropping photos that will all display together side-by-side — say your online store, blog feed, or a collage in your Drip email — make a note of the aspect ratio you choose, and stick to it for all future photos to achieve a consistent grid-style look.

+2. You’ll see a highlighted rectangle over your image.
 Adjust it until you have exactly the area you want highlighted.

 Now you’re ready to move on to Step 3!